PeterZs/STFR/README.md

 An fully-automatic and efficient pipeline to reconstruct topologically-consistent 3D facial geometry (with texture) from a smartphone-captured video.

 This code has been used in many of my research projects, including:
+* [OpenDelight](https://yxuhan.github.io/OpenDelight/index.html): Learning a Delighting Prior for Facial Appearance Capture in the Wild (SIGGRAPH'2026)
 * [WildCap](https://yxuhan.github.io/WildCap/index.html): Facial Albedo Capture in the Wild via Hybrid Inverse Rendering (CVPR'2026)
 * [DoRA](https://yxuhan.github.io/DoRA/index.html): Facial Appearance Capture at Home with Patch-Level Reflectance Prior (SIGGRAPH'2025)